-One of the most important aspects of a good Digital Forensic case is the ability for the evidence to hold up in court.
+One of the most important aspects of a good digital forensic case is the ability for the evidence to hold up in court.
 This often hinges on the quality of the expert witness in the case.
-At FileRetrieval, our Digital Forensic specialists are specifically trained to be ready to function as an Expert Witness.
+At FileRetrievalDigital Forensics Corp, our specialists are trained to be ready to function as Expert Witnesses.

 Benefits of a Digital Forensic Expert Witness:

 A good expert witness will ensure that the judge and/or jury's attention is kept focused on what's important: the evidence.
-Many lawyers will attempt to ask questions that are outside an expert witness's area of expertise in an attempt to cast doubt on the witness, and therefore on the evidence.
+Many lawyers will attempt to ask questions that are outside of expert witness's area of expertise in an attempt to cast doubt on the witness, and therefore on the evidence.
 A good expert witness will clearly stay on track by outlining his or her area of expertise and explaining that a given question is outside of his or her area of expertise.

-If you are using digital evidence in your court case, we b recommend you consider using an expert witness to ensure that your evidence has the impact you are looking for.
+If you are using digital evidence in your court case, we recommend you to consider using an expert witness to ensure that your evidence has the impact you are looking for.
 Contact us today to see how we can help you!